Szaf/Codecademy/README.md

 - border: The outline of an HTML page element.
 You can think of it like a picture frame that contains the element.

 - margin: The space between the HTML page element and the next nearest element(s).

+Using borders, padding, and margins allows us to control boundaries and space for individual HTML elements.

+But what CSS properties are available to move elements around on the page and create unique page layouts?
+The CSS display and position properties help accomplish this.
+Display

+Not all HTML elements are displayed on a page in the same way.
+Display types determine how HTML elements will be arranged in relation to each other.

+The diagram to the right illustrates the block and inline display types.

+In the diagram, notice:

+- The two dotted rectangles represent webpages.

+- HTML heading, paragraph, and unordered list elements are block level: each appears on its own line on the webpage.

+- HTML image and anchor elements are displayed inline: they appear on the same line as their neighboring elements on the webpage.